Individualization in Language Education Conference 2025

 Forum 1: Diagnostics and Professional Competence in the Context of Linguistic Diversity

-Moderation: Prof. Dr. Karen Schramm (University of Vienna)
+Moderation: Karen Schramm (University of Vienna)

 Forum 2: Successful Formats of Individualization and Their Transferability – A Cross-Institutional Perspective